-Any notice, demand, request, report or proxy material required or permitted to be given or made to record common unitholders under our partnership agreement will be delivered to the record holder by us or by the transfer agent.
+Any notice, demand, request, report or proxy material required or permitted to be given or made to record common unitholders under the Crestwood Partnership Agreement will be delivered to the record holder by the Partnership or by the transfer agent.

-Status as Limited Partner
+Status as a Limited Partner

-By transfer of common units in accordance with our partnership agreement, each transferee of common units shall be admitted as a limited partner with respect to the common units transferred when such transfer and admission are reflected in our books and records.
+By transfer of common units in accordance with the Crestwood Partnership Agreement, each transferee of common units shall be admitted as a limited partner with respect to the common units transferred when such transfer and admission are reflected in the Partnership's books and records.
 Except as described above under "-Limited Liability," the common units and preferred units will be fully paid, and common unitholders and preferred unitholders will not be required to make additional contributions.